sp180/Project1/readme.md

 X - change the position of the randomWheelPick function to below the startingGame function

-connect the guess letter button to an input field so that when a letter is typed into the field, a function is triggered to check if the letter that is typed into the input can be found among the div id's generated at the start of the game
+X - connect the guess letter button to an input field so that when a letter is typed into the field, a function is triggered to check if the letter that is typed into the input can be found among the div id's generated at the start of the game

 OO - create a function that allows a player to guess a letter in the phrase.